We've put together general information about managing your studies, and advice on issues specific to International students.

 If you take a leave of absence you will be required to go home and re-enter the UK only when you resume full-time study.
-You must apply for a new Tier 4 (General) visa before returning to the UK.
+You must apply for a new Student visa before returning to the UK.
 If you stay in the UK when not studying full-time this could result in deportation.
 Please note that self-study does not count as full-time organised study.

 If you haven't already done so, you should discuss taking a leave of absence with your course supervisor/ director.

 Tuition and accommodation fees should be paid directly to the University.
-Please retain a copy of the receipt.
+Please keep a copy of the receipt.

 The University will never offer discounts on tuition or accommodation fees through third parties.

-You can apply to the International Student Support Fund if you find yourself in financial difficulty due to unexpected or unforeseeable events.
+You can apply for assistance funding if you find yourself in financial difficulty due to unexpected or unforeseeable events.
 For example:

-If you fail your course and you have a Tier 4 visa, the University will notify UK Visas and Immigration, who will cancel your visa.
+If you fail your course and you have a Student visa, the University will notify UK Visas and Immigration, who will cancel your visa.